AbinetKH/CurvedGBT/README.md

 ## Numerical Example
 The numerical example is developed to validate and illustrate the application and capabilities of the linear GBT formulation and its numerical implementation.
 Here, a short cantilever pipe is considered as a numerical example with the physical properties and boundary conditions shown below.

 ![Example](https://github.com/AbinetKH/GBTCurvedPipeLinear/blob/main/doc/example.png)

-### Deformation shape of a short fixed pipe
+### Deformation shape of a fixed-fixed curved pipe with an internal pressure load throughout the span
 ![Deformation shape of a short pipe](https://github.com/AbinetKH/GBTCurvedPipeLinear/blob/main/doc/plotDeformed.png)

 Citation